5008 Basic Science Building, School of Medicine

 Doctoral Degree Program

 During the first year, the students enroll in two core courses and specialized track courses in cell biology, molecular biology, pathology, pharmacology, physiology, genetics, and microbiology/immunology.
 In a required laboratory rotation program, students develop laboratory skills and the ability to formulate scientific hypotheses and become familiar with the research activities of the faculty.
 Students may differentiate into one of six advanced training tracks: Genetics, Microbiology/Immunology, Molecular Cell Biology, Molecular Pathology, Molecular Pharmacology, or Physiology.
-Students can also associate with a number of focus groups in Cancer Biology, Stem Cell Biology, Developmental Biology, Bioinformatics, Neurobiology, Endocrinology, Glycobiology, and Structural-Chemical Biology.
+Students can also associate with a number of focus groups in Cancer Biology, Stem Cell Biology, Developmental Biology, Bioinformatics, Neurobiology, Endocrinology, Glycobiology, Structural-Chemical Biology, and Anthropogeny.
 Required advanced courses and electives in subsequent years are chosen to develop students’ interests and specialized knowledge in the thesis research area and chosen training tracks.
 BMS students are required to select their thesis advisers and begin their thesis research by the end of the first year in the program, and the average matriculation time among BMS students is between five to six years.
 Besides course work and examinations, BMS students are required to assist in the teaching of undergraduate biology majors at UC San Diego for one academic quarter.
 The teaching requirement allows BMS students to learn and practice the skills of effective scientific communication, which is of critical importance to the career development of independent investigators in biomedical research.

 Students obtain letter grades in the core and track courses.
-Candidacy for the PhD degree is granted following the successful completion of two research-oriented examinations.
+Candidacy for the PhD is granted following the successful completion of two research-oriented examinations.
 The first examination, the Research Proposition Exam, tests the student’s preparation for his or her thesis research.
 Preparation for the Research Proposition Exam begins as soon as students join their thesis laboratories during the first summer quarter in the program.
 Students prepare a written research proposal and defend the proposal in an oral examination conducted by a program-approved exam committee.
 The second examination is the Advancement to PhD candidacy, which takes place after the students finalize their thesis research plan, and should be completed by the end of the second summer quarter.
 Thereafter, the students’ thesis research progress is reviewed annually by the thesis committee.
 The thesis committee also approves the final dissertation.
 After the preparation of the dissertation, a public oral defense of the thesis completes the requirement for the PhD in the Biomedical Sciences Program.